Lipovitsch/report-generataor/README.md

 # Report generator
-Report generator runs tests with pytest, creates test report with allure and uploads report to the Confluence page as table.
+Report generator runs tests which are write using pytest, creates test report using allure and uploads report to given Confluence page as a table.

 Detail description can be found inside *\__init__.py* file